Delta SkyMiles® Reserve American Express Card review: Premium value for Delta loyalists

 -

-You can enjoy Delta’s strongest benefit roster for luxury travel, such as complimentary lounge access, four annual Sky Club lounge guest passes and priority for complimentary upgrades.
+Enjoy Delta’s strongest benefit roster for luxury travel, such as complimentary lounge access, four annual Sky Club lounge guest passes and priority for complimentary upgrades.

 -

-Valuable perks like the annual companion certificate and first free checked bag can help make up for the annual fee.
+Valuable perks like the annual companion certificate and first free checked bag can make up for the annual fee.

 -